cesmix-mit/AtomisticComposableWorkflows/docs/src/index.md

 Examples of use can be found on the websites or github repositories of each tool mentioned.

-## Example: Fit different DFT datasets using ACE, run multiple serial/parallel fitting experiments, and run an MD simulation.
+## Example

-In the folder `ACE`, you will find a basic integrated example that allows you to fit DFT datasets with ACE and run an MD simulation.
+In the folder `ACE`, you will find a basic integrated example that allows you to fit different DFT datasets using ACE, run multiple serial/parallel fitting experiments, and run an MD simulation.

 ### Chose a DFT dataset